 All lakefront residents adjoining Spartanburg Water property are encouraged to maintain their septic systems.
 Improperly maintained septic systems can cause significant water quality problems.
 Septic tanks adjacent to Lake Blalock, Lake Bowen or Municipal Reservoir #1 that are observed to be malfunctioning or are documented as having chronic or recurring problems will be referred to the local Environmental Health Section of SCDHEC.
 For information regarding recommendations on septic tank cleaning frequency, click here.
 Notify a septic tank repair service or SCDHEC immediately if your septic tank is malfunctioning.
 For information regarding onsite wastewater management, click here.

-Keeping your septic tank properly maintained can now save you $45 dollars!
+Keeping your septic tank properly maintained can now save you $45 dollars.
 The Spartanburg Sanitary Sewer District (SSSD) offers a rebate to property owners within the district for all septic waste that is disposed of at an approved SSSD treatment facility.
 Proof of septic cleaning must be submitted to be eligible for the rebate.
 Qualified customers may receive the refund only once per calendar year.
-For more information, please contact Celeste Johnson at (864) 598-7280 or by email at firstname.lastname@example.org.
+For more information, please contact Celeste Johnson at (864) 598-7280 or by email at email@example.com.

 Important Septic System Resource Links: A Homeowner's Guide to Septic Systems

-Household Hazardous Chemicals
+Oil/Automotive Fluid and Household Hazardous Chemicals

-Household hazardous chemicals, like cleaning supplies and paint, can significantly affect our water source.
+Household hazardous chemicals, like cleaning supplies and paint, can significantly affect our water sources.
 Household hazardous chemicals can alter the pH and dissolved oxygen levels in creeks, streams, rivers and lakes, which can alter the ecological balance necessary for wildlife survival.